thoth-tech/handbook/docs/company/reports/t2-2022/dreambig-report.md

 Short-term

-- Detailed Entity Relationship Diagram of backend DB design
-- Documentation on how to setup DreamBig app using Docker
-- Frontend pages that prove backend API functionality
-- Implementation of the DreamBig star component
 - Automated database seeding to allow for testing and demonstration purposes
 - Research a QA process to be followed when developing new features